kyma-project/istio/docs/technical-design.md

 The Istio installation, upgrade and uninstall is done using [Istio Go module](https://github.com/istio/istio).

 ### Reconciliation of Istio
-The reconciliation loop of Istio is based on the [IstioCR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) custom resource and is controlled by the `IstioController`.
+The reconciliation loop of Istio is based on the [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) custom resource and is controlled by the `IstioController`.
 This controller contains multiple self-contained components we decided to call reconcilers.
 We decided to split the logic in these reconcilers to have a better extensibility and maintainability.
 This means each of this reconcilers must have its clearly separated responsibility and must work in isolation when assessing whether reconciliation is required, applying changes and returning a status.